top of page

 A beneficial owner is a natural person who:

-1. Directly or indirectly owns at least 25 percent of the shares; or
+1. Directly or indirectly owns at least 25 percent of the shares.

-3. Has significant influence over management or policy decisions; or
+3. Has significant influence over management or policy decisions.

 4. Ultimately benefits from the corporation’s assets or operations.